 What happens when you are finally rid of toenail fungus?
 If you do have a history of toenail fungus, you will need to take steps to ensure that the condition is kept at bay.

-Feet Must Be Always Be Clean And Dry
+1. Feet Must Always Be Clean And Dry

 Make it a habit to wash your feet and toes with soap while you shower or have a bath.